2014-11-24

 2. Before reporting something as a bug, make sure that it is in fact a bug.

 Just because the software is not doing what you expected it to do, it does not mean that the software is not working correctly.
 It is quite possible that the software is working precisely as intended, so what you think of as a bug is not really a bug, it is a change request.
 The main difference between bug reports and change requests is that in the case of bug reports, the title of the issue describes something which is unwanted, e.g. "my newly created item does not appear at the top of the list" while in the case of change requests, the title of the issue describes something which is wanted, e.g. "sort item list by creation date instead of name".
-If you mistakenly report a change request as a bug you are going to be sending the programmers on a wild goose change looking for recent changes in the code that might have affected anything about the observed behavior, while there are none to be found.
+If you mistakenly report a change request as a bug you are going to be sending the programmers on a wild goose change looking for recent changes in the code that might have caused the observed behavior, while there are none to be found.

 3. Before reporting, play around with the bug to identify it with at least a bit of accuracy.